Best Of Series: This is a repost of one of my most popular blog posts.

 I wrote this article.

-And now I don’t even want to play Sudoku!
+And now I don’t even want to check my Facebook messages!
 How about that?